neu-rah/VirtualPins/README.md

 Extend this to PCINT (is there an arduino standard way of doing PCInt?) if not the see [PCINT Library](https://github.com/neu-rah/PCINT)

-because some of extension boards support pin directon, pullups, reverse logic and even interrupt lines (like the PCINT schema)
+because some of extension boards support pin direction, pull-ups, reverse logic and even interrupt lines (like the PCINT schema)

-PCINT here can be software emulated for non PCINT suporting extensions like the raw shift registers.
+PCINT here can be software emulated for non PCINT supporting extensions like the raw shift registers.